odow/MilkPOWDER/README.md

+**Update: April 2023: This repository is archived.
+Please open an issue at [https://github.com/odow/SDDP.jl](https://github.com/odow/SDDP.jl) to discuss the POWDER model.**

 ## Milk POWDER: the milk Production Optimizer incorporating Weather Dynamics and Econmic risk

 This repository implements the model described in Dowson et al. (2017). *A